The New Model for Tenant Engagement with VTS and Echo Realty [Webinar]

 - Leverage data from across the platform to inform strategy and mitigate risk within your tenant relationships.

 Lastly, the VTS Client Advisory team is with you every step of the way.
-They have experience working with our 750+ landlords customers and can share insights and best practices for tenant engagement.
+They have experience working with our 750+ landlord customers and can share insights and best practices for tenant engagement.
 If you’re looking to get started with a new tenant relationship management strategy during COVID-19, here are Tom’s top three tips:

 - Get your team excited to work across leasing, property management, and asset management to more strategically engage with your tenants.